Code pink in labour and delivery, and you are the only doctor in the hospital tonight…

 Call for help.
 Hopefully the code pink activated the pediatrician already.
 I like to bring a second ED doc if they happen to be around, if just for moral support.

-The first step of neonatal resuscitation asks three questions to determine if the baby is ok: Is this a term gestation, is there good tone, and is the baby breathing or crying?
+The first step of newborn resuscitation asks three questions to determine if the baby is ok: Is this a term gestation, is the baby breathing or crying, and is there good tone?
 Presumably at least one answer was no, which is why you are at a code pink.

 Identify yourself and ask where the team is in the algorithm (it probably took you some time to run up a few flights of stairs).
 We will assume you got there immediately.

 Stimulate, position, warm.
 Dry with towels, position and clear the upper airway, stimulate with gentle rubbing or heel flicks.
 (In the premature infant, less than 28 weeks, do not towel dry as the skin is very fragile.
-Instead, maintain warmth by wrapping in plastic or placing the child in a plastic bag.)
-Make sure that the radiant warmer has been turned on, because the baby needs to be kept warm whether or not further resuscitation is required.
+Instead, maintain warmth by wrapping in plastic/ putting in a plastic bag.)

 30 seconds in: Evaluate HR, Respiration, Color, Tone

-- If isolated central cyanosis or laboured breathing → Position and clear the airway, provide 100% O2, and apply the O2 sat probe.
-CPAP is an option
+- If isolated central cyanosis → provide 100% O2

 60 seconds in: Re-evaluate HR, Respiration, Color, Tone